javajosh/simpatico/combine2.md

 [litmd](/lit.md),
 [audience](/audience.md)

-<div class="makeItStop">I find the auto-refresh to be too annoying to leave on by default.</div>

 `combine(a, b)` combines two object arguments `b` with `a` and returns the result.
 You use it in a webpage like this: